CharlotteGore/MOS6581/README.md

 ## The original breadboard prototype

-This is my current breadboard for dev.
-I'll be getting this onto a proper PCB as soon as possible.
+This was the first breadboard I set up - just enough to control a SID with pure code and output a sound.

 ![A SID MOS 6581/MOS 8580 being controlled by an Arduino Nano](https://github.com/CharlotteGore/MOS6581/raw/master/Breadboard-prototype.jpg)

-Admittedly a broken SID chip (still waiting on getting a fully working one!) but here's a sound sample
+Some of the first noises I got out of a SID.
+This one was a complete mess.
 [Sound sample](https://github.com/CharlotteGore/MOS6581/raw/master/sid-test.mp3)

 ## DISCLAIMER OF DOOM